 As part of our series exploring the future of work in a variety of industries – everything from agriculture to education – we’re taking a look at justice and law enforcement.
-What are the challenges and changes in criminal behaviour that these industries will face in the coming decades?
+What are the changes in criminal behaviour that these industries will face in the coming decades?
 How will justice and law enforcement organisations adapt to cope with those changes?
-And what does that mean for students either undertaking their first qualification in the field or looking to come back for further study?
+And what does that mean for you if you want to either undertake your first qualification in the field or are looking to come back for further study?

 Policing does not exist in a vacuum

-Colin Rogers, Professor of Policing and Law Enforcement at CSU, sees the industry having to constantly adapt to ever-shifting circumstances and the constant innovation of criminals.
+Colin Rogers, Professor of Policing and Law Enforcement, sees the industry having to constantly adapt to ever-shifting circumstances and the constant innovation of criminals.

 “In terms of law enforcement and security, recently there has been – and will continue to be – a massive shift in criminality.
 The way that people are committing crime is changing.
 We still have the same types of crimes but the way criminals operate is changing dramatically.
 In part that is to do with the rise in technology that perpetrators are using to commit criminal acts, alongside the rise in globalised cybercrime, and also the constant threat of terrorism that will probably be with us for generations to come.